-11. Ordnance Survey County Series 25 inch Maps.
+12. Ordnance Survey County Series 25 inch Maps.

-- a.
+a.
 Date.
-The First Edition of OS sheet Bedfordshire XI.15 was surveyed between 1881 to 1882 and published in 1884.
-The Second Edition of OS Sheet XI.15 was surveyed in 1900 and published in 1901. - b.
+The First Edition of OS sheet Bedfordshire XVII.3 was surveyed in 1881 and published in 1883.

+b.
 Relevance.
 The OS County Series 25 Inch mapping was predominantly used for professional purposes rather than for navigation.
 They are detailed enough to show gates / barriers on roads, tracks and paths.
 Parcels of land are numbered, and areas shown either under the parcel number or in separate "Area Books".
 Second edition and later maps generally carry the disclaimer "The representation on this map of a Road, Track or (Foot)path is no evidence of the existence of a right of way".
-However, scrutiny of some of the detail contained along with contemporary published guidance allows some inferences as to status of routes to be drawn. - c.
+However, scrutiny of some of the detail contained along with contemporary published guidance allows some inferences as to status of routes to be drawn.

+c.
 Archive.
-The extract from these sheets below were obtained from the National Library of Scotland at https://maps.nls.uk/view/114481866. - d.
+The extract from these sheets below were obtained from the National Library of Scotland at https://maps.nls.uk/view/114482268.

+d.
 Meaning.
-On the First Edition Sheet the route is shown as 'Other Road' within Biddenham parish, separated from the adjoining fields on the First Edition.
-On the Second Edition Sheet the route is shown as single parcels of land, no 66, with an area of 0.844 acres and no 100, with an area of 0.267 acres. - e.
+On the First Edition Sheet the route is shown as single parcels of land, no. 101 with an area of 8.293 acres, within Willington parish, separated and separately numbered from the adjoining fields.

+e.
 Assessment.
 The depiction of route is in the same manner as the surrounding ordinary road network which provides a strong inference that it was also considered to be part of that road network.